AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/combo-charts.md

 Keep in mind that you can

 * Add multiple comparisons in a single [!UICONTROL Combo chart].
-* If you add one or more comparisons, they have to be of the same type, such as Time period.
+* If you add one or more comparisons, they have to be of the same type, such as [!UICONTROL Time comparison].
 * You can add up to 5 comparisons.
-* You can apply a filter to a metric.
+* You can apply up to 3 filters (segments) to a metric.

 ## Build a Combo chart